-To preserve agricultural and resource lands for the use of farming, resource uses, like timber and woodlots, and other passive uses typical of a rural areas.
+To preserve agricultural and resource lands for the use of farming, resource uses, like timber and woodlots, and other passive recreational uses like walking and hiking trails typical of a rural area.

 Objective

 - Preserve active and productive farm land within the Town's boundary; - Minimize encroachment of incompatible land uses (i.e. residential, commercial, or others) into agricultural lands; - Preserve appropriate lands for agricultural expansion; and - Preserve areas appropriate for resource extraction and development including timber and woodlots.